-Jeff Bezos, Amazon’s CEO is an email mastermind.
-Jeff Bezos understands the value of emails and has been known to read through customer complaints.
-It’s also why more than 35% of all product sales come from recommendations (both via email and on screen).
+Jeff Bezos, Amazon’s CEO, is an email mastermind.
+Jeff Bezos understands the value of emails, and he is known for reading through customer complaints.
+It’s also why more than 35% of all product sales come from recommendations (both via email and on-screen).

-And it’s not just Amazon that have seen these kinds of results through personalization.
+And it’s not just Amazon that has seen these kinds of results through personalization.